Comparison

 PDFops vs PDFMonkey

 PDFMonkey is a hosted PDF generator with an HTML+Liquid templating dashboard, priced from €5/mo (Starter, 300 docs, ~€0.017/doc) up to €300/mo (Premium, 60,000 docs, €0.005/doc), with overage only available on the €60/mo Pro+ tier and above.
-PDFops is a hosted form-fill + merge API for edge runtimes, free during beta (100 requests per IP per month, no signup).
+PDFops is a hosted form-fill + merge API for edge runtimes with a free keyed tier (250 requests/month) and paid tiers from $16/mo — plus 100 keyless requests per IP per month to try it with no signup at all.
 The two are different operations — this page covers the case where fixed-layout template-fill is the actual need.

 Important clarification about "AcroForm" in PDFMonkey vs PDFops.
 PDFMonkey has a feature called PDF Forms that generates empty fillable AcroForm PDFs from an HTML template — markers in the template become form fields, and a human (or another tool) fills them later in Acrobat.
 PDFops does the opposite: it takes an already-existing AcroForm PDF plus a JSON of field values and returns the filled PDF.
 PDFMonkey can't fill an existing AcroForm with data; PDFops can't render HTML to create one.
 The migration story below reflects that.